materialsproject/pymatgen/docs/installation.md

     ...
 ```

-After generating the resources directory, you should add the directory
+After the `<MY_PSP>` directory is generated, you should add it to your Pymatgen configuration
-to your Pymatgen configuration file as follows:
+file as follows:

 ```bash
 pmg config --add PMG_VASP_PSP_DIR <MY_PSP>